sonus21/rqueue/docs/message-handling/middleware.md

 permalink: /middleware
 ---

-In many of the situations, we want to run some specific block of codes repetitively.
-Some use cases are
+In many scenarios, there's a need to execute specific blocks of code repetitively.
+Some common use cases include:

-* Log job detail
+- Logging job details
-* Profile listener method
+- Profiling listener methods
-* Start some arbitrary transaction like newrelic transaction, db transaction, distributed transaction, Micrometer tracer etc
+- Initiating transactions (e.g., New Relic, database, distributed transactions, Micrometer tracer)
-* Rate limiting: some queue can only process 10 jobs in a minute while another queue can process any number of messages.
+- Implementing rate limiting (e.g., restricting a queue to process only 10 jobs per minute)
-* Concurrent job execution: A user's account updater job should not run concurrently.
+- Managing concurrent job execution (e.g., ensuring a user's account updater job runs sequentially)
-* Permission/Role details: There could be case like user has been banned, user's role has changed in such case some tasks should run.
+- Handling permission or role changes (e.g., reacting to user bans or role updates)

-Middleware can be used in any of these cases, one or more middlewares can be configured using `SimpleRqueueListenerContainerFactory` object.
-Middlewares are called in the order they are added.
+Middleware can effectively handle these situations by configuring one or more middlewares through the `SimpleRqueueListenerContainerFactory` object.
+These middlewares are invoked in the order they are added, enabling structured and consistent execution of tasks across different scenarios.

 ```java
 public class RqueueConfiguration {